genevievecurry/plant-tracker/README.md

 - 🖼️ Upload and store plant images
 - 🔍 Search and filter your plant collection
 - ⚠️ Mark invasive species for easy identification
-- ✅ Create to-do lists for plant removal
+- ✅ Note if plant is found in your yard (or wherever)
 - 💾 Data stored locally in your browser
 - 📤 Export/import data for backup
+- 🏙️ Starter pack for Portland [portland-area-list.json](portland-area-list.json)

 ## How It Works